ex-aws/ex_aws_dynamo/README.md

 Service module for https://github.com/ex-aws/ex_aws

+##**IMPORTANT - this is a fork!**

+This package is a fork of [ex_aws_dynamo](https://hex.pm/packages/ex_aws_dynamo).
+It supports DynamoDB's new "billing mode" feature, which is critical for our [ecto_adapters_dynamodb](https://hex.pm/packages/ecto_adapters_dynamodb) project.

+Hex requires that, for a package to be published, all of its dependencies must also be Hex packages, rather than sourced from Github/Gitlab, etc.; we (circles-learning-labs) are publishing this fork to Hex for use in our Ecto adapter until these changes have been merged into the original repository and published to Hex.

+While circles-learning-labs is taking on the responsibility of publishing this package to Hex, the work itself was done by @taun - view their original fork at https://github.com/taun/ex_aws_dynamo.
+Thanks, @taun!

+**If you need to use ex_aws_dynamo in your project, we highly recommend that you use the original Hex package, as this package may be unexpectedly deleted in the future.**

 ## Installation

 The package can be installed by adding `ex_aws_dynamo` to your list of dependencies in `mix.exs`